ACUTE SINUSITIS OVERVIEW

 Treatments to relieve symptoms are also recommended during antibiotic treatment.
 (See 'Initial treatment' above and 'Nasal decongestants' above.)

 One of the least expensive and most effective antibiotics for sinusitis is amoxicillin.
-An alternate antibiotic will be prescribed if you are allergic to penicillin.
+An alternate antibiotic will be prescribed if you are allergic to penicillin or if you live in a region where bacterial resistance is high to this antibiotic.
 Regardless of which antibiotic is prescribed, it is important to follow the dosing instructions carefully and to finish the entire course of treatment.
 Taking the medication less often than prescribed or stopping the medication early can lead to complications, such as a recurrent infection.

 What if I do not improve with treatment? — If you do not improve or worsen after a course of antibiotics, you should be re-examined.
-Further testing may be recommended, such as x-ray or CT scan imaging, or an exam of the inside of the sinuses.
-(See "Acute sinusitis and rhinosinusitis in adults: Clinical manifestations and diagnosis" and "Acute sinusitis and rhinosinusitis in adults: Treatment".)
+Further testing may be recommended, such as CT scan imaging, or an exam of the inside of the sinuses.

 In some cases, symptoms of sinusitis improve but then recur.
 This is usually because the infection was not completely eliminated by the antibiotic.
 An alternate antibiotic, extended antibiotic treatment, and/or further testing may be recommended, depending upon your individual situation.